 My Verdict – Is Influencer Cash a Scam?

-Again though, like I mentioned further up in this review – if you’ve already signed up to Influencer Cash prior to arriving here & you did so using the same details that you use to sign into other websites then I’d recommend you change them ASAP.
+Again though, as I mentioned further up in this review – if you’ve already signed up to Influencer Cash prior to arriving here & you did so using the same details that you use to sign in to other websites then I’d recommend you change them ASAP.

 And also don’t forget that if you want to actually promote things on social media & earn from it then you should check out affiliate marketing, which is a legitimate way to do exactly that.